benblack769/HW6/readme.md

     f(x) = 1.124210035 * 10^(-4) * 10^(-2.341611959*10^-4 * x)

 This is the graph of 100,000,000 values randomly distributed over this distribution.
+It was created by running "unig.cpp".

 ![alt text](https://github.com/weepingwillowben/HW6/blob/master/fit.png "random value graph")

-It does not look too dissimilar to the data in the memcache paper.
+Note that it does not look too dissimilar to the data in the memcache paper.

 #### Size of Cache